mitotic/slidoc/docs/MORE.md

 > `this.slideData`: object shared amongst all plugins in this slide

+> `this.defined`: Parameters specified using Define: for the current slide

  For question slides, the text following `Answer:` will be accessible as `this.qattributes.correct`.

 Use `this.randomNumber()` to generate uniform random number between 0